 Imagine visiting the Great Wall of China and wanting to update your social media or check the news while you’re there.
 Suddenly, you encounter another kind of wall: China’s Great Firewall.
 This phrase refers to the country’s wide-ranging internet restrictions, which ban access to Western media and websites, including Facebook, Instagram, YouTube, Netflix, and Twitter.

 China is not alone: Iran, Vietnam, Russia, Cuba, and many other countries censor the internet and decide what their citizens can access.

+Depending on the country in which you’re located, the prices for airline tickets, car reservations, and hotels may vary.
 If you use a VPN for traveling, you can hop between servers in different countries and find the best deals available.
-If you change your IP address with NordVPN, you can start hunting for the cheapest deals around the globe.
+If you change your IP address with NordVPN, you can start hunting for the cheapest international flight deals.